-The stories IRW published on water problems in Florida, California and Louisiana over the last year illuminate some of the many public-health issues prevalent in the country today.
+The stories IRW published on water problems in Florida, California, Louisiana and, most recently, Iowa illuminate some of the many public-health issues prevalent in the country today.
 We’re continuing to report on water problems nationwide and will feature new work in the coming months.

 In Louisiana, reporters Austin R. Ramsey and Tegan Wendland traveled across the state interviewing scientists, farmers, industry leaders and politicians and examining more than 100 reports to explain how overuse of the state’s valuable resource — compounded by the effects of climate change — puts Louisiana on the brink of a groundwater crisis.
 Some experts say that if the state doesn’t address this issue, Louisiana could face mass water shortages Western states have long grappled with.